 There are many strategies that can be used to track your progress as you reach for your goals.
 What works for one person may not work for another.
 But we do know that staying accountable to yourself helps weight loss and prevents weight regain.
 If tracking calories and nutrients on paper is too time-consuming for you, we have fun, motivating alternatives that you can access with a smartphone or online to help fit into your busy lifestyle.

 - Evaluation by exercise physiologists: orthopedic and pain issues

 Walking may be painful and even damage joint surfaces when there is extra weight to bear.
 The NYU Langone Rehabilitation Medicine and Exercise Physiology departments have collaborated with the Weight Management to help our patients develop exercise routines that lead to weight loss or maintenance, while taking care not to further injure the patient or cause pain.

 - Strategies for safe, pain-free and doable exercise you might even enjoy

 Research shows that people who exercise doing something they love and can easily access are resistant to weight regain.
 We can help you determine a routine that suits your interests, abilities, and schedules.

-Diabetics, patients with insulin resistance, women with PCOS (polycystic kidney disease), or with a history of gestational diabetes have unique vulnerabilities related to glucose (sugar) metabolism.
+Diabetics, patients with insulin resistance, women with PCOS (polycystic ovarian syndrome), or with a history of gestational diabetes have unique vulnerabilities related to glucose (sugar) metabolism.
 Dr. Lofton works intensively with you to develop safe low calorie and very low carbohydrate meal plans which often seem to jump start and accelerate weight loss while maintaining glucose control.